instaclustr/terraform-provider-instaclustr/README.md

 ```

 ### Resource: `instaclustr_vpc_peering`
 A resource for managing VPC peering connections on Instaclustr Managed Platform.
 This is only avaliable for clusters hosted with the AWS provider.

+When creating this resource, the process will wait for target cluster to be in the `PROVISIONED` or `RUNNING` status.
+The process will time out after 60 seconds of waiting.

 #### Properties
 Property | Description | Default